 It is not uncommon to experience some soreness and swelling during the first few weeks after dental implant surgery.
 Taking anti-inflammatories and applying an ice pack to the outer jaw can help minimize this discomfort.
 Over the next four to nine months, your doctor will monitor your recovery to ensure the graft is integrating successfully with the surrounding tissue.
 If the doctor did not place the implants with the bone graft, he can proceed to this step once the bone graft has fully fused with the jaw.

 Lay the Groundwork for Your Oral Health

 Bone grafting is a powerful tool used to rebuild lost jawbone tissue and overall health.
-Contact our office online or by calling (540) 208-5911 to schedule a consultation with Dr. McIntyre, Whiting, or Rockey.
+Contact our office online or by calling (540) 208-5911 to schedule a consultation with Dr. McIntyre or Whiting.